-(1) Employee retirement system
+(1) Budgetary process

 The Board of Commissioners adopts an annual non-appropriated budget for the General Fund in accordance with the accounting principles applicable to that fund.
-The District's annual budget is a management tool that assists its users in analyzing financial activity for its fiscal year ended December 31, 2020.
+The District's annual budget is a management tool that assists its users in analyzing financial activity for its fiscal year ended December 31, 2022.
 The District does not use encumbrances or appropriations.